-The European Parliament approves the world's first 'AI regulation law' with a majority vote
+European Parliament approves world's first 'AI regulation law' by majority vote

-on March 13, 2024, which was agreed in December 2023 through tripartite talks between the European Commission, the Council of the EU, and the European Parliament.
-The bill was approved with a majority vote of 523 in favor, 46 against, and 49 abstentions.
+agreed upon in December 2023 through tripartite consultations between the European Commission, the Council of the EU, and the European Parliament, was approved by a majority vote of 523 in favor, 46 against, and 49 abstentions by European Parliament members on March 13, 2024.

 Artificial Intelligence Act: MEPs adopt landmark law | News | European Parliament